 The Miracle Morning isn't just a quick self-help book, it's an entire lifestyle change.
 It involves waking up an hour earlier than you normally do to make time for yourself doing a set of tasks that help out every aspect of your life.
 If you're overwhelmed that you don't have any time to spend on yourself or are waking up in the morning to answer to other people, other than yourself; this book is for you.
 I've practiced this method off and on for the past few years and always feel better when I do the Miracle Morning routine.

-If you're an introvert like me, sometimes you have a hard time discussing or selling things and it tires you out rather quickly.
+If you're an introvert like me, you may have a hard time discussing or selling and it tires you out rather quickly.
 This book does a wonderful job of teaching you how to talk and connect with people.
 If you're doing any sort of sales, I highly recommend it!

 That's it for now!
 If you have any books that you feel like recommending to me, leave me a comment, or connect with me on Twitter.